 Wet Room Installation Costs

-In the UK, wet-rooms are considered the bathroom of choice for most people.
-It is also a go-to choice for many newly-built properties.
+In the UK, wet rooms are considered the bathroom of choice for most people.
+It is also a go-to choice for many newly-built properties since it increases the value of your property.
 For older properties, it is a very popular home upgrade option.

 Wet rooms are known for their minimalist and contemporary setting that involves the installation of a level shower along with a drain on the floor.
 In the past, they are considered very expensive installations as the process involved is not only complex, it is also labour-intensive.

 Thanks to the introduction of installation kits, what used to be a project that would generally last for weeks can now be completed in

 Whilst wet rooms used to be confined to ground levels, innovation in flooring technology now makes it a possibility for them to be installed in various parts of the house.